The rich history of Hector International Airport dates back to the pioneer

 The present terminal was built in 1986.
 With its construction, the terminal facility moved from the southeast corner of the airport grounds to the West central area.
 In 1982, Hector Field became Hector

 International Airport and U. S. Customs opened an office on the field in 1985.

 International Airport completed the passenger terminal expansion/update project

 October 2008.
 The project updated the existing terminal

 building and added a 5th gate, 3rd baggage claim and expanded the security

 Click here to see pictures of the completed project.

 Today, Hector International Airport is served by

-Delta, United Express, Frontier, American Eagle and Allegiant with non-stop service to nine cities.
+Delta, United Express, Frontier, American Eagle and Allegiant with non-stop service to 11 cities.

 - United Express offers flights to Chicago O'Hare and Denver utilizing the